derekcwhite/apptainer-admindocs/configfiles.rst

 Three possible list modes you can choose from:

-**Whitestrict**: The SIF must be signed by all of the keys mentioned.
+**allowstrict**: The SIF must be signed by all of the keys mentioned.

-**Whitelist**: As long as the SIF is signed by one or more of the keys, the container is allowed to run.
+**allowlist**: As long as the SIF is signed by one or more of the keys, the container is allowed to run.

-**Blacklist**: Only the containers whose keys are not mentioned in the group are allowed to run.
+**denylist**: Only the containers whose keys are not mentioned in the group are allowed to run.

 .. note::